moonstream-to/docs/docs/engine/drops.md

 ### Accessing the Portal

-Sign into the Moonstream Portal and navigate to "Drops".
+Sign in to the Moonstream Portal and navigate to "Drops".
 Select the dropper contract you intend to manage if it is saved, or enter the address and click show.
 You will be required to connect your Metamask.

 Once you are in the dropper contract, select the pool you wish to sign drops for, then scroll down to the "Claimant" section.